 Send PuTTY.exe File to Victim’s Machine

-When the victim’s click the putty.exe file which will be appear as similar as original putty.exe and hence the victim’s will get trapped and we will get meterpreter session.
+When the victim clicks the putty.exe file which will appear as similar to original putty.exe and hence the victim will get trapped and we will get a meterpreter session.

-As soon as the victim’s will click on putty.exe file, we will get meterpreter session as shown in the below image.
+As soon as the victim clicks on the putty.exe file, we will get meterpreter session as shown in the below image.

 The meterpreter session opens and there you are ready to peek into the target system.